 We draw on Bourdieu's (1977) practice theory to explore how social realities influence executives' attitudes to corporate governance regulation.
 We acknowledge that executives have preferences and that their corporate choices/decisions are affected by these preferences (Levin & Milgrom, 2004).
-We also note that conflict in economic choices and self-interests can trigger non-compliance with regulation.
+We also note that conflict in economic choices and selfinterests can trigger non-compliance with regulation.
 Given the frequent reports of corporate governance regulatory failures in developing countries, we centre our research on the question - what informs corporate executives' behaviour towards corporate governance regulations in Nigeria?

 Our empirical setting - Nigeria -2 is a major economy in Africa (McKinsey Global Institute, 2014) and offers a valuable research context given its similar economic, political, and cultural characteristics with many developing countries (Decker, 2008; Isukul & Chizea, 2017).
 Nigeria is also one of the first developing countries to establish a corporate governance regulatory system (see Appendix for corporate governance codes in Nigeria).
-However, despite the regulatory infrastructure, there have been various corporate governance scandals, such as those at Cadbury, Unilever, Siemens, and Haliburton, as well as a banking crisis that culminated in the demise of several banks (Fosu et al., 2020; Okike & Adegbite, 2012; Tahir, Adegbite and Guney, 2017).
+However, despite the regulatory infrastructure, there have been various corporate governance scandals, such as those at Cadbury, Unilever, Siemens, and Haliburton, as well as a banking crisis that culminated in the demise of several banks (Fosu et al., 2020; Okike & Adegbite, 2012; Tahir et al., 2017).
 These challenges are typically attributed to weak institutional arrangements (Nakpodia et al., 2018) and ineffective corporate regulation (Adekoya, 2011).

 Relying on semi-structured interviews with 31 executives of listed companies in Nigeria, this paper extends Bourdieu's theorising by identifying situational and cultural field factors that inform executives' attitudes towards regulation.
-We find that, in Nigeria, nine field factors (outdated regulations, benchmarked penalties, political interference, political godfatherism, corruption, passive whistleblowing, firm performance measurement framework, consequentialist thinking, and cost reduction focus) influence regulatory compliance.
-We categorised these factors into broader fields: the severity of punishment, certainty of punishment, and cost-benefit considerations.
-These nine nuanced situational and cultural field factors are forces that determine executives' practice in Nigeria, signposting the country as a weak institutional context.
-For instance, the executives' ability to deploy their capital (e.g. social capital via relationships with political agents) frustrates and erodes the certainty of misconduct (Zheng & Chun, 2017) are among a few of the numerous challenges to existing models of corporate governance prompted by weak institutional environments.
+We find that, in Nigeria, nine field factors (outdated regulations, benchmarked penalties, political interference, political godfatherism, corruption, passive whistleblowing, firm performance

+1Institutional and legal environments primarily inspire corporate governance systems and institutions.
+The scholarship exploring the nexus between institutional settings and corporate governance has mainly employed cross-country evaluations, as well as investigating changes over time (e.g. Judge et al., 2008).
+However, the last few decades have witnessed extreme changes in institutional environments, triggering new opportunities for scholars to research governance subjects in new contexts.
+Shifts towards excessive risk-taking (Chong et al., 2018), unhealthy firm cultures (Wang et al., 2021), and growing evidence of corporate misconduct (Zheng & Chun, 2017) are among a few of the numerous challenges to existing models of corporate governance prompted by weak institutional environments.

-2 International organisations such as the World Bank (2015) and PwC (2017) have documented the country's economic potential.
+2International organisations such as the World Bank (2015) and PwC (2017) have documented the country's economic potential.
 PwC (2017) estimates that Nigeria will rank among the top 15 economies of the world, based on GDP, by 2050.
 Nigeria has also remained a favoured destination for foreign direct investment.